Guide to Family-Friendly Fun in Sonoma County

 Epicenter Sports and Entertainment, Santa Rosa

-Packed with a unique mix of attractions built for adults but fun for kids, Epicenter is the North Bay's largest all-in-one destination for sports, recreation, entertainment, dining, and nightlife.
-The facilities includes a trampoline park, upscale bowling lounge, 100+ game arcade, two-story laser tag arena, multi-sensory 7D adventure ride, and much more.
-There's also a sports bar on-site, so your family can make a whole day of it!
+Packed with a unique mix of attractions built for adults and fun for kids, Epicenter is the Northern San Francisco Bay Area’s largest all-in-one destination for sports, recreation, entertainment, dining, and nightlife.
+Discover a trampoline park, upscale bowling lounge, 100+ game arcade, two-story laser tag arena, multi-sensory 7D adventure ride, and more.

-Continue your family vacation planning with our list of kid-friendly wineries and the best hotels and campgrounds for families.
+Continue your vacation planning with this list of family-friendly wineries in Sonoma Wine Country and the best Sonoma County hotels and campgrounds to stay at with kids.